 You have finally reached the point where you are ready to open your bakery.
 You invested in all the latest equipment, you've hired wonderful employees, and you have customers eagerly awaiting the grand opening of your bakery.
 But as a new small business owner, you don't know where to start with business insurance for your bakery.
 Do you need to get general liability insurance?
 What about workers' compensation?

-Baking fresh sweets, cakes, bread, and other scrumptious treats involve long hours and tireless dedication to details.
+Baking fresh sweets, cakes, bread, and other scrumptious treats involve long hours and tireless dedication to detail.
 While you're working hard to make sure that everything goes right in your bakery, you have to do what you can to mitigate what could go wrong.
-Let us help design the perfect business insurance coverage that fits the unique needs of your bakery.
+Let us help protect your business by helping you design the insurance coverage that fits the unique needs of your bakery.

 How Much Does Bakery Insurance Cost?

 Business insurance for bakeries varies depending on the company you choose to purchase the insurance policy through.
 An average cost for a business owners' policy is $65–$79 monthly.
 FLIP insurance policies for bakeries start at $299 a year.

 If you choose to add on workers' compensation, business interruption insurance, product liability, and other coverage options it will increase the total cost.
 We recommend looking through the recommended coverage listed below and talk with an agent to see what your bakery insurance cost might be.